saifali1035/dockerized-app-EKS/README.md

 ## 🐳 Dockerization Overview

-You containerized the app using Docker.
+we containerized the app using Docker.
 Here's how:

 * **Frontend Dockerfile**: